 Proof of completion of a total of 24 observation hours with a licensed physical therapist or physical therapist assistant at three different clinical sites (eight hours per site).

 Observations must include at least two different types of facilities (example: outpatient, hospital inpatient, home health, rehab center, or long-term care).

 Document the observations on the Pre-Admission Observation Hours form [pdf].
-Return the form with your Phase 2 application.
+Return the form with your Phase II application.

-At least 18 credits of Phase 1 coursework must be completed with the required grades prior to applying for Phase 2 of the program.
+At least 18 credits of Phase I coursework must be completed with the required cumulative GPA and individual course grades prior to applying for Phase II of the program.

-Twenty students are accepted into Phase 2 each Fall Semester.
-The Physical Therapist Assistant program uses a rolling application process.
-Applicants will be accepted based on the date the Phase 2 program applicant file was completed.
+We accept approximately 20 students into Phase II each Fall Semester.
+Applicants will be accepted based on the initial date of their completed Phase II applicant file.

-If necessary, alternates will be contacted, based on the date the Phase 2 program applicant file was completed, to fill unconfirmed positions in the program.
+If necessary, alternates will be contacted, based on the date the Phase II program applicant file was completed, to fill unconfirmed positions in the program.